JeremyMain/GPUProfiler/README.md

 The number of connected displays and current resolutions.
 This will be updated each time a display is added or resolution is changed and will show the current display and resolutions when used with the value inspector.

 ### Protocol Metrics
-The protocol network Tx, RX and loss information will be available in a separate graph below the protocol metrics.
+The protocol network Tx, RX and loss information (if available) will be available in a separate graph below the protocol metrics.
+Current supported protocols are Citrix HDX Thinwire, Teradici PCoIP, VMware Blast.

+### Network Metrics
+The overall network utilization (Tx/Rx) will be collected to support protocols that do not expose WMI metrics as well as to monitor the general network requirements.
+This is supported for both bare-metal as well as virtual environments

 ## Bug Reports